 In communication systems entity authentication is a fundamentally important security service.
 The goal of entity authentication is to establish whether the claimant of a certain identity is in fact who it claims to be.
 In order to achieve this goal, there should be a pre-existing relation which links the entity to a secret.

-In DLMS/COSEM, authentication takes place during AA establishment.
+In DLMS®/COSEM, authentication takes place during AA establishment.

 In confirmed AAs either the client (unilateral authentication) or both the client and the server (mutual authentication) can authenticate itself.